serenita-org/vero/docs/running_vero.md

 present on the remote signer.

 _Note: This flag is mutually exclusive with `--enable-keymanager-api`.
-One of these flags must be provided to server as a source of validator keys._
+One of the two must be specified as the validator key source._
 ___

 #### `--beacon-node-urls`